Kennedy Center Spotlights the Musical Masters of Central Europe

 Here’s some Mozart to get you in the mood.

 The Kennedy Center is located near the Foggy Bottom-GWU Metro stop on the Blue/Orange Lines.
-This colossal monument to the performing arts is just another reason to make Washington, D.C., your home.
+This colossal monument to the performing arts is just another reason to make Washington, D.C., your home by finding an apartment on Apartment Showcase.